 - Ensuring milking machines and the vat drain completely after every cleaning.

 - Checking and following the label directions of dairy cleaning chemicals.

 - Rinsing chemical sanitisers from the plant immediately after use, or preferably immediately prior to the next milking.
 Warm or cold water should be used at the same volume as used for the sanitising rinse.

 - Consulting with a dairy chemical specialist to choose cleaning products that have a low risk of residues.

 For information on how to prevent residues when cleaning milking machines and bulk milk vats, see Avoiding Residues Resources below.

 Maintaining low iodine levels in raw milk is important for the manufacture of infant formula.
 Milk iodine levels can fluctuate normally due to variation in the iodine levels in a cow's diet.
 However, it can be difficult to maintain acceptably low levels of milk iodine when iodine-based pre-milking teat disinfection is being used.

 If pre-milking teat disinfection is to be used, it must be with a product registered for this purpose (there is only one registered in Australia currently) and used according to the label directions.
-It is critical the product is wiped off prior to application of cups to avoid unacceptably high levels of iodine in the milk.
+It is critical the product is wiped off, after the recommended teat skin contact time, prior to application of cups to avoid unacceptably high levels of iodine in the milk.